wcwidth.api

 (remove-ansi s)

-Strips all ANSI escape sequences from the given String.
+Strips all ANSI escape sequences from s (a String).

 string-to-code-points